2010–2017 Toronto serial homicides: Expanded investigation

 Investigators had planned to return to the thirty properties associated with McArthur in April or May, when the frozen ground had thawed, allowing cadaver dogs to operate with greater accuracy.
 Idsinga said he was particularly interested in excavating at three properties.
 The excavations included a return visit to the Leaside residence, where remains had been found.
 Additional tip-offs caused the number of properties to be searched grow to 75 then 100, some of them outside the city.
-A team of seven cadaver dogs, some on loan from other GTA police forces, were searching the properties by the second week of May.
+A team of seven cadaver dogs, some on loan from other police forces in the Greater Toronto Area, were searching the properties by the second week of May.
 These searches had concluded by the first week of June.
 Follow-up investigations had then considered whether additional searches would be required.

 Between July 4 and 13, twenty police investigators conducted excavations in the forested ravine behind the Leaside property.
 They began sifting through a large compost pile, then proceeded with the guidance of trained dogs and a forensic anthropologist.
 They collected human remains almost every day of this search.
 On July 20, it was announced that the remains belonged to Kayhan, and that the remains of all of McArthur's alleged victims had been identified.
 Idsinga said that they had no evidence suggesting McArthur was connected to any other deaths, though the investigation into cold cases was continuing.

 Waterloo Regional Police contacted Ontario's serial predator crime investigations coordinator to inquire about McArthur in the November 2002 disappearance of David MacDermott from downtown Kitchener.
 Jon Riley of Meaford is another possible victim; he had gone to Toronto to find work in landscaping, planning to stay in a shelter at Church and Wellesley, and disappeared in May 2013.